 Journalling is an incredibly powerful tool that can help you to creatively unload the stress, tension and worry in a safe and non-judgemental way.
 Best of all, it’s free.
 Pick up your pen, grab a notebook and get writing.

 If you’re unsure of where to start, we recommend checking out the DiveThru app!
-While it has always been free to download and use, we decided to unlock EVERYTHING within the app.
-We’ve also added numerous journaling exercises related to what we’re all going through, including Navigating Your Coronavirus Anxiety, Coping With Being Laid Off, and Processing The News.
+We’ve added numerous journaling exercises related to what we’re all going through, including Caring for Your COVID Anxiety, Coping With Being Laid Off, and Processing The News.
+You’ll also find a free course in the app, Navigating Life in a Pandemic!
+We created this course with DiveThru Therapist Simone Saunders to help anyone who needs to process the lessons of the pandemic and figure out what their life will look like post-pandemic.

 Interested in learning more about journaling?
-Check out our comprehensive guide to journaling by clicking here.
+Check out our comprehensive guide to journaling.

 Tip #4: Move Your Body

 We are not here for the rhetoric shaming you into working out.
-There’s enough on our plates.
+That’s not what we’re all about.
 However, moving your body can be an excellent way to cope with anxiety.
 So, whether you continue with your regular workouts, go for a walk, dance it out or do some yoga, getting your blood moving and those feel-good endorphins flowing can help alleviate some stress.

 If possible, ensure you have a supply at home that will last you for at least a couple of weeks until the worst of this situation has eased.